 - Ultrasound: An ultrasound image is produced without radiation to evaluate thyroid nodules or neck lymph nodes.

-Everyone needs to have a medical history and a physical exam, and there are certain clues within the history and physical that make us suspicious or not, said Dr. Ho.
-We look at risk factors like smoking, history of prior cancers, radiation exposure, if a lump has been there for a length of time, its size, if its causing problems with nerve function, swallowing or breathing; those kinds of connections make us highly suspicious.
+Everyone needs to have a medical history and a physical exam, and there are certain clues within the history and physical that doctors take note of.
+Certain risk factors stand out: smoking, history of prior cancers, radiation exposure, if a lump has been there for a length of time, its size, if its causing problems with nerve function, swallowing or breathing.

 If a physician believes there should be more investigation, there are a few more steps that can be taken relatively easily right inside the office.